red15/insights-client-role/README.md

     - hosts: all
       roles:
-      - { role: redhataccess.redhat-access-insights-client, when: ansible_os_family == 'RedHat' }
+      - { role: redhatinsights.redhat-insights-client, when: ansible_os_family == 'RedHat' }

-If a system's hostname is not easily identifieable, but inventory_hostname is, set insights_display_name set to be inventory_hostname:
+If a system's hostname is not easily identifiable, but inventory_hostname is easily identifiable, as often happens on some cloud platforms, set insights_display_name set to be inventory_hostname:

     - hosts: all
       roles:
-      - role: redhataccess.redhat-access-insights-client
+      - role: redhatinsights.redhat-insights-client
         insights_display_name: "{{ inventory_hostname }}"
         when: ansible_os_family == 'RedHat'

+If you need to run the Insights Client on a system that is not registered to Red Hat Subscription Manager, as often happens in testing and demoing, set the redhat_portal_username/redhat_portal_password in a way that keeps them out of the playbook:

+Create a YAML file, say redhat-portal-creds.yaml, on your workstation containing the following, with XXXXXX/YYYYYY replaced with our Insights/Portal/RHSM username/password:
+    redhat_portal_username: XXXXXX
+    redhat_portal_password: YYYYYY

+Change the permissions on the file so that only you can read them, and then any time you invoke this role, add the ansible-playbook --extra-vars option:

+    ```bash
+    $ ansible-playbook ... --extra-vars @redhat-portal-creds.yml ...
+    ```

+Note that one of the really useful features of Ansible Tower is role based management of credentials like this.

 Example Use